Click Here for Roster Update Policy

 i.
 Chapter rosters, new member rosters/ grade release forms, advisor information, new member education schedules, and officer lists.

 VIII.
 Greek Judicial Boards

 A. Rules and procedures of the councils are determined by each group’s constitution and bylaws which can be viewed on the Greek Life web site.
 The power of the councils to hear cases and deliver sanctions is delegated by the Office of Greek Life.
-In the instance a council does not have a Judicial Board the case(s) will be heard by the Assistant Director(s) of Greek Life.
+In the instance a council does not have a Judicial Board the case(s) will be heard by the Office of Student Rights and Responsibilities.